 Roasted Asparagus Salad

-This Roasted Asparagus Salad with caramelized leeks brings together the best spring vegetables in a flavorful, healthy side dish that's also gluten-free.
+This Roasted Asparagus Salad with caramelized leeks brings together the best spring vegetables in a flavorful, easy side dish!
+With dried cherries, goat cheese, and a tangy balsamic Dijon dressing.

 Prep: 10 minutes